DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [K8s DevOps Platform TAP Knative-based Cloud Native Runtime](https://mp.weixin.qq.com/s/kvUDvEVaNC3qordCtaMosw)

-    The core of TAP's cloud-native application runtime abstraction layer (CNR) is Knative.
+    The core of TAP's cloud native application runtime abstraction layer (CNR) is Knative.
     TAP provides a Runtime runtime layer, which not only supports users to use K8S Deployment and Service, but also Knative Serving, Scale From/To Zero, Eventing and Streaming, etc.

 - [Using Tekton and Kyverno's Policy-Based Approach to Secure CI/CD Pipelines](https://www.cncf.io/blog/2022/09/14/protect-the-pipe-secure-ci-cd-pipelines-with-a-policy-based-approach-using-tekton-and-kyverno/)